oomek/attractplus/Readme.md

 ### Filters

-Filters can be added to a Display in config mode.
-Filters are a list of `rules` and `exceptions` that the frontend steps through, in order, to determine whether or not to list a game.
+Filters are used to control what games are shown, how they are sorted, and how many are displayed.
+They can be added to a Display in `Configure > Displays > Display Edit > Add Filter`.
+Filters use list of `rules` and `exceptions` that the frontend steps through, in order, to determine whether or not to list a game.
 If a game does not match a `rule`, then it is not shown.
 If a game matches to an `exception`, then it gets listed no matter what (ignoring the rest of the rules in the filter).
 In other words, in order to be listed, a game has to match _all_ the rules or _just one_ of the exceptions configured for the filter.

 For example, you might want to have a filter that only shows 1980's multiplayer sports games.
 This would be achieved by creating a filter with three rules:

-1. The year be in the 1980s (`Year equals "198."`).
+1. The year is in the 1980s - `Year equals 198.`
-2. The number of players in not 1 (`Players not_equals "1"`).
+2. The number of players in not 1 - `Players not_equals 1`
-3. The category contains "Sports" (`Category contains "Sports"`).
+3. The category contains "Sports" - `Category contains Sports`

 Filters use regular expressions, which allow for powerful text matching capabilities.
-From the example above, the `"198."` will match any four letter word that starts with `"198"`.
+From the example above, the `198.` will match any four letter word that starts with `198`, with the `.` matching _any_ character thereafter.

-Filters also allow you to do some other stuff as well, such as controlling how the gamelist gets sorted, and how many entries are listed.
+Filters are stored in `attract.cfg` and may be edited directly.
+Keep in mind that changes to this file are only loaded when AM first starts, and the file is overwritten when AM exits.
+Rules are in the format `target comparison value`.

+-  `target` - Can be one of the Rule Targets listed below.
+-  `comparison` - Can be one of the following:
+   -  `equals` - The target must equal the value.
+   -  `not_equals` - The target must not equal the value.
+   -  `contains` - The target must contain the value.
+   -  `not_contains` - The target must not contain the value.
+-  `value` - A regular expression.

+**Rule Targets**

+- Any field from the romlist: `Name`, `Title`, `Emulator`, `CloneOf`, `Year`, `Manufacturer`, `Category`, `Players`, `Rotation`, `Control`, `Status`, `DisplayCount`, `DisplayType`, `AltRomname`, `AltTitle`, `Extra`, `Buttons`, `Series`, `Language`, `Region`, `Rating`
+- Tags: `Favourite`, `Tags`
+- Stats: `PlayedCount`, `PlayedTime`, `PlayedLast`
+- Other: `FileIsAvailable`, `Shuffle`

 ### Sound